KILTprotocol/docs/docs/develop/03_workshop/05_claimer/02_request.md

 :::info

-KILT is an open system.
+KILT is a premissionless system.
 Anyone or anything can claim something and attest to it.
 But a credential only has value if the Verifier _trusts_ the Attester.